 Release #1: Power Release

-This first release is the most common release that you will see on the PGA Tour, which many instructors cringe at due to the large amount of closing of the clubface past impact.
-As a golfer myself, I can see why these instructors tend to dislike this particular release, but find it much easier to execute than the second release which I will cover later.
+This first release is the most common release that you will see on the PGA Tour, which some advocates of pure ballstriking disagree with due to the large amount of closing of the clubface past impact.
+As a golfer myself, I can see why some instructors tend to dislike this particular release, but I personally find it much easier to execute than the second release which I will cover later.

 The first release is called a “power” release because it utilizes horizontal hinging, which creates maximum force through impact.
 See it below:

 There are a few key characteristics of this release which can be seen in the photo above.
 First, notice how the torso is pointing out to right field, and the arms are quite high at the P8 position (clubshaft parallel to ground).
 Also, notice how the geometrically flat left wrist is flush to the plane line.
 For a golfer who uses a neutral grip like Jason Day, this will also mean that the clubface will be roughly flush to the plane.
 As you can see in the photo, there is a bit of parallax in this video capture, which is making the clubshaft appear slightly below the plane, and the clubface slightly shut.

 Into the follow through, this release will force the club on a plane close to parallel of the impact plane.
 I personally use this release, and you can see what I am talking about in the photo sequence of my impact and follow through planes:

 Finally, after this position has been reached, the flying wedges will be destroyed as the golfer poses in the finish position: